IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/subtitling.md

 * [Asharq Bloomberg](https://www.bloomberg.com/) is ...
 TO BE COMPLETED

 * As a **dev** set, 2 recordings of about 2.5 hours each, including actual Asharq News/Bloomberg news content, can be downloaded from [here](https://fbk.sharepoint.com/:u:/s/MTUnit/ESRKAm6saCZAjgNh78K0TW0BkC7uOP7eu1iefelrJANZsA?e=yIPmkI).
-The archive includes audios, reference Arabic and German subtitles and YAML files which provides the audio segments for which subtitles must be created.
+The archive contains audios, reference Arabic and German subtitles and YAML files which provides the audio segments for which subtitles must be created.

 ### 🔵 SUBTITLE COMPRESSION 🔵
 <!-- Details description of the data and links to download -->